THE RIDE TO FIGHT MS | SUNDAY 11 JUNE | 10KM | 25KM | 50KM | 100KM | 130KM

 For anyone entering with an e-bike, it is important to note that it is the rider’s responsibility to ensure they are meeting the current legislation around electric bicycles.
 You can find the current legislation here.

-How do I set up a Team Promo Code?
+How do I set up a Team Payment Code?

 A Team Payment Code enables your company to pay the registration cost for your team members.